adrnmrk/AutomationProject/README.md

 # AutomationProject
- Repo for my personal automation projects using Java, Selenium
+ This is a repo for my personal automation projects using Java, Selenium, TestNG